Sirmione Old Town

 • 484

-These lines provide transportation to towns such as Peschiera del Garda, Lazise, Bardolino, Garda, Malcesine and Riva del Garda.
+These lines provide transportation to towns such as Peschiera del Garda, Lazise, Bardolino, Garda, Malcesine, and Riva del Garda.
 Check the timetable on the official website.

 Verona to Lake Garda Bus Schedule

 2. Arriva (Arriva Italia): Arriva is another transportation company that operates bus services between Verona and Lake Garda.
-They offer the bus line LN026 which connects Verona to Sirmione, Desenzano del Garda and Peschiera del Garda on Lake Garda.
+They offer the bus line LN026 which connects Verona to Sirmione, Desenzano del Garda, and Peschiera del Garda on Lake Garda.
 The schedules and routes can be found on the Arriva website or at the Verona Porta Nuova bus station.
 Be aware that bus line LN026 does not go directly to the historical center of Sirmione.
-Instead it goes to Via Colombare where you will have to change to a shuttle- bus which will take you to Sirmione old town (Centro Storico bus stop).
-The ride will cost you extra 1-2 euros depending where you buy your ticket.
+Instead, it goes to Via Colombare where you will have to change to a shuttle- bus which will take you to Sirmione old town (Centro Storico bus stop).
+The ride will cost you an extra 1-2 euros depending on where you buy your ticket.

 Approximate travel times by bus from Verona to some of the most popular destinations on Lake Garda are as follows: